Skip to main content

 myproject/urls.py

-With these steps, your Django backend is ready to handle frontend requests for viewing, creating, and updating tasks through RESTful API endpoints.
+With these steps, your Django backend is ready to handle frontend requests through RESTful API endpoints.

 Integrating the Frontend with the Django Backend